Abyssia:

-by Chris Wayan, 2004
+by Chris Wayan, 2010

 for Odysseus and Penelope, with apologies for how it turned out

 On Earth, the Mediterranean is the twisted, crumpled remnant of the much larger Tethys Sea; an ocean in miniature, full of ridges, deeps and volcanoes.
-It's not unique--the Caribbean, the seas of Indonesia, and the Scotia Basin off Tierra del Fuego come to mind--but it does pack a lot of interesting geography into a small area.
+It's not unique--the Caribbean, the seas of Indonesia, and the Scotia Basin off Tierra del Fuego come to mind--but it does pack a lot of spectacular geography into a small area.
 So I was curious what would become of it on Abyssia.

 The answer shocked me.
-The Mediteranean, Red and Black Seas, though complex, are on average a mile shallower than the oceans around them.
+The Mediterranean, Red and Black Seas, though complex, are on average a mile shallower than the oceans around them.
 On Abyssia, therefore, with altitudes inverted, even the deepest basins and trenches in this tormented region usually don't reach the surface, or even within a kilometer of it.

-The Greek Islands are lone exception: the tips of a long arc of coral reefs running over 1200 km, roughly from our world's Rhodos (off Turkey) to Ithaka (off Greece, near Albania), paralleling and just south of the Cretan Trench.
+The Greek Isles are the lone exception: the tips of a long arc of coral reefs running over 1200 km, roughly from our world's Rhodos (off Turkey) to Ithaka (off Greece, near Albania), paralleling and just south of what we'll have to call the Cretan Trench.
 All the islands are low, but two of the westernmost are quite large: slender Kythera is 110 km long but only 30 wide (70 by 20 mi), like a miniature Crete minus the mountains; Kephalonia (sometimes called Nisai) to the northwest, is a broad wedge of low hills and plains, 70 by 95 km (45 by 60 mi).
 The chain dwindles to the east: the modest Cretan Chain lies south of the Minoan Deep (our Crete); Rhodos is just east of our Rhodos, and smaller; around 50 km across (30 mi).

 These Greek Isles are worth comparing with our similarly sized and equally isolated Hawaiian chain.
 Hawaii is rainer, ruggeder, a patchwork of microclimates.
 Its huge volcanoes and high crags cast rainshadows; you find rainforest and deserts five miles apart on the same island.
 The interiors of most Hawaiian Islands were barren heights, mazes of crags and canyons, or impenetrable thickets; so the Polynesians settled densely only on the coasts.

+In contrast, the Greek Islands are eminently livable all over.
+Gentle topography, mild climate, farmable soil as well as fishing better than Hawaii, due to the long arc of reefs offshore.
+They could sustain a large population, even without much technology.
+But will they?
+Will anyone even find them?
 Apart from the arctic Lena Islands, the Greek Islands are the loneliest lands on Abyssia.
 They're about 1900 km (1200 mi) from the nearest land, the Biscay Islands off Atlantis.
-The Lenas, hardly a center of civilization, lie 4000 km to the north; equally far to the southeast lies Somalia; but from Rhodos you could sail due west or south 10,000 km without finding so much as a reef.
+The Lenas, hardly a center of civilization, lie 4000 km to the north; equally far to the southeast lies Somalia; but from Rhodos you could sail due east or south 10,000 km without finding so much as a reef.

 LISTS AND LINKS: More worlds?
 Planetocopia! - dreams of other worlds - ecology - climate change - evolution - natural disasters - terraforming - sculptures and 3D art -